min69u/Reforestation/README.md

-## What do you get when you cross a pig and a pineapple?
-A porky pine
+## When do doctors get angry?
+When they run out of patients.